Analysis | Trump confirms he wanted to assassinate Assad. In 2018, he denied it was even considered.

 The first problem with this argument is that Trump is disparaging Mattis for opposing something that Trump doesn’t even say he regrets.
 The second is that the commander in chief makes these decisions, full stop.
 If Trump wanted to do it, Mattis couldn’t block him.
 The fact that Mattis expressed opposition to a plan that Trump even today doesn’t necessarily advocate may not be the best example of him being a bad public servant.

 But perhaps the biggest problem is that, in the course of making this strange argument, Trump directly contradicted himself.
-And the contradiction dates back, as it happens, to the last time Woodward published a book about him.
+The contradiction dates back, as it happens, to the last time Woodward published a book about him.

 In 2018, Woodward published “Fear.”
-In the book, he reported that Trump had considered assassinating Assad.
+In the book, he reported Trump had considered assassinating Assad.

-After Syrian President Bashar al-Assad launched a chemical attack on civilians in April 2017, Trump called Mattis and said he wanted to assassinate the dictator.
+After Assad launched a chemical attack on civilians in April 2017, Trump called Mattis and said he wanted to assassinate the dictator.
 “Let’s fucking kill him!
 Let’s go in.
 Let’s kill the fucking lot of them,” Trump said, according to Woodward.

 Trump, on Sept.
 5, 2018, flatly denied that.